 - Employ resource management solutions designed specifically for multi-project environments.

-- When considering an RM tool, pay attention to the ones that have AI-driven functionalities, because machine learning and predictive analytics greatly simplify the job of a project/resource manager and help get the best possible outcomes.
+- When selecting a resource management tool, pay attention to the ones that have AI-driven functionalities, because machine learning and predictive analytics greatly simplify the job of a project/resource manager and help get the best possible outcomes.

-- Consider the opportunity to integrate your RM tool with an HRM system for automatic resource availability change updates.
+- Consider the opportunity to integrate your resource management tool with an HRM system for automatic resource availability change updates.